My Shortlist

 OLIVET SCHOOL

 "Families choose Olivet School for our unique, grounded and caring approach to learning.
-Over 150 years ago, we lead the way in teaching with small class sizes and integrated learning.
+For over 100 years, we have led the way in teaching with small class sizes and integrated learning.
 Our school is deeply rooted in strong morals and values that teach our students much more than academics - it teaches them how to be a "good" person in the world."

 How would you characterize your school's image amongst the public?